Advisory structure for funds

 2. No LPs side letters expected:

-3. Leaning on AngelList’s compliance & oversight:
+3. Leaning on an existing compliance program:

 Choosing the right fund structure